-- Thinking about talking to children about this probably feels the hardest thing in the world.
-It's completely understandable to want to protect them from this news. - If there is another adult at home with you, share the news with them first, so you can talk to the children together. - Write out a simple list of what happened with [Name] e.g went to hospital, was in a hospice.
-You can use this to support your conversations with the children. - Take a minute to breathe as slowly and deeply as you can. - Try to keep your focus on the next few minutes and how you want the children to hear the news of their loved one's death. - We know that even very young children (under 2 years) often already know something is happening and need an explanation for what they can see and hear around them. - This guide has an accompanying animation which can be found here: https://youtu.be/BwLCJMMCIK0
+Thinking about talking to children about this probably feels the hardest thing in the world.
+It's completely understandable to want to protect them from this news.
+If there is another adult at home with you, share the news with them first, so you can talk to the children together.
+Write out a simple list of what happened with [Name] after they went to hospital.
+You can use this to support your conversations with the children.

+• Take a minute to breathe as slowly and deeply as you can.

+• Try to keep your focus on the next few minutes and how you want the children to hear the news of their loved one's death.

+• We know that even very young children (under 2 years) often already know something is happening and need an explanation for what they can see and hear around them.